immortalmin/Gaussian-Voxelizer/README.md

 There are some differences between our voxelizer and theirs:
 1. They first convert the 3D Gaussians to a voxel space, and then take the volume.
 And we directly extract the volume from the world space.
 2. We currently do not have the flexibility of r2_gaussian, which can extract volumes from any position.
 We will make improvements to this in the future.
+(Finished ✅)
 3. But I think our code executes faster, and we will add comparative experiments in the future.

 The overall structure of the project and some codes are referenced from 3D-GS.